 Drug class: Topical steroids

 Medically reviewed by Drugs.com.
 Last updated on Dec 22, 2022.

 FOR TOPICAL USE ONLY.

-Proctosol-HC® 2.5%, (Hydrocortisone Cream USP, 2.5%) (Each gram contains 25 mg of Hydrocortisone) in a base containing cetyl alcohol, isopropyl palmitate, methylparaben, mineral oil and lanolin alcohol, polyoxyl 40 stearate, polysorbate 60, propylene glycol monostearate, propylene glycol, propylparaben, purified water, sorbic acid, sorbitan monostearate.
+Proctosol-HC® 2.5% (Hydrocortisone Cream USP, 2.5%) (Each gram contains 25 mg of Hydrocortisone) in a base containing cetyl alcohol, isopropyl palmitate, methylparaben, mineral oil and lanolin alcohol, polyoxyl 40 stearate, polysorbate 60, propylene glycol monostearate, propylene glycol, propylparaben, purified water, sorbic acid, and sorbitan monostearate.

 Procto-kit - Clinical Pharmacology

 Topical corticosteroids share anti-inflammatory, anti-pruritic and vasoconstrictive actions.

 The mechanism of anti-inflammatory activity of topical corticosteroids is unclear.
 Various laboratory methods, including vasoconstrictor assays, are used to compare and predict potencies and/or clinical efficacies of the topical corticosteroids.
 There is some evidence to suggest that a recognizable correlation exists between vasoconstrictor potency and therapeutic efficacy in man.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.